wrkstrm/WrkstrmLog/README.md

 - **🔧 Flexible and Customizable**: Extend the framework to fit specific logging requirements.
 - **🚀 Easy Integration**: Quick setup with Swift Package Manager.

+## Compatibility

+- macOS
+- Linux

 ## 📦 Installation

-To integrate `WrkstrmLog` into your project, simply add it via Swift Package Manager (SPM).
+To integrate `WrkstrmLog` into your project, follow these steps:

 ### 🛠 Swift Package Manager